 2. If you have raised funding for your venture, you are on a treadmill

 The moment you have raised funding, you are on the treadmill wherein the speed gets faster as you raise more capital.
 Sometimes you may not have the option to get off the treadmill.
-As a founder, it is important that you do your homework before way before you decide to raise capital.
+To be a celebrated entrepreneur, it is important that you do your homework before way before you decide to raise capital.

 3. Choose the right investors